gabrielrowan/gabrielrowan/README.md

 ## Languages

 As a French and Spanish graduate, I love learning languages!
-To me, learning programming languages offers the same syntatical and logical challenges that I enjoy when learning foreign languages 	:japanese_castle:
+To me, learning programming languages offers the same syntactic and logical challenges that I enjoy when learning foreign languages 	:japanese_castle:

 ## Bootcamp Projects
 :one: [WordNerd](https://github.com/iO-Academy/2022-dragons-wordle) -